daviseford/email_templater/README.md

    * The subject line will be prepended with "[TEST]"
    * The "To", "From", etc. headers are submitted to DMS along with the email.
    * The email will automatically be submitted to the correct list
+   * The plaintext version of the email is generated using html2text
  * Submit the email to the SmartFocus Database by clicking **Send to SmartFocus**
    * The "To", "From", etc. headers are submitted to SmartFocus along with the email.
+   * The plaintext version is automatically generated using html2text

+# Tips

+**If something isn't working, clear your cache!**

+If you make changes to any of the input fields (date, descriptions, etc), click "Generate HTML" to view your updated changes.
+Links will be formatted like this: www.sample.com/?utm_source=150523SAMPLEDBCAMPAIGN2&utm_medium=email&utm_campaign=150523SAMPLEDBCAMPAIGN2

 # Known Issues:
 1.)
 In SmartFocus, you may see {cke_protected} or {C} appear at the top of your email.